Boat coverage from stem to stern

-Buy a watercraft for summer fun, and you'll take on a boatload of risk.
+Buy a watercraft for summer fun off dry land, and you'll take on a boatload of risk.

 Your premiums will depend on your boating background, type of boat and where you'll use it.

-The group says your age, driving and credit histories, boating certifications, and whether you own or rent a home can affect your policy cost, too.
+The group says your age, credit history, driving record, boating certifications and whether you own or rent a home can affect your policy cost, too.

-Proper boat insurance will pay not only if your boat is accidentally lost or damaged, but it also will cover damage or injuries to others as well as your legal costs if someone takes your boat for a joy ride without permission.
+Proper boat insurance will pay if your boat is accidentally lost or damaged and cover damage or injuries to others, as well as your legal costs, if someone takes your boat for a joy ride without permission.